arabyat/gridsome/README.md

 ### For Production

 Use `gridsome build` to build the project for production.
-The default output directory is `dist`.
+The default output directory is `dist`.# Gridsome